 Here are some of the mistakes you should avoid when investing in Term deposit

-- Avoid relying on advise of one bank for interest rate.
+Avoid relying on advice of one bank for interest rate.

 Because your bank will penalize you if you choose to terminate your fixed deposit before it matures.
 It is advisable that you have multiple fixed deposit accounts that will not mature at the same time.
 This will allow you have access to your funds when needed without loosing part of your interest.
 Bank penalty is usually a chunk of the interest accruable to you and I am sure you will not want to loose that.